MimmyJau/mimmyjau.github.io/src/pages/posts/til-cpp-2.md

 };
 ```

+### smart pointers are template classes

-`unique_ptr`'s are a template class, so they require a template argument like `std::unique_ptr<int>`.
+For example, `unique_ptr` is a template class, so it requires a template argument like `std::unique_ptr<int>`.
 Once the template has been instantiated into a class, you can then create an object.

 There are only two ways of creating a `unique_ptr`.
 The old way was
 ``` cpp